 Submit the following items for transfer credit approval:

-- Download and complete Department of Chemistry Transfer Credit Application.
+- Download and complete the Department of Chemistry Transfer Credit Application

 - Email the completed application to email@example.com

-- You will receive an email approval or denial for the transfer credit from the Director of Undergraduate Studies within four weeks
+- You will receive an email update on your transfer credit application within four weeks of submission

 2. After You Take the Course

 Submit the following items to your college’s registrar office:

 - Your home college's application for credit from other institutions (Example: an Arts & Science student would complete the College of Arts and Sciences Application for Credit from Other Institutions)

 - Attach the email from CHEM approving your credit transfer request to your college's application, this will serve as department approval.

 - Obtain and submit an official transcript from the institution where you completed the course to your home college registrar’s office.
 A minimum grade of a “C” is required to receive credit.

 - Chemistry majors seeking transfer credit for courses outside of chemistry for distribution or pre-requisite requirements should contact the specific department at Cornell for approval transfer credit.